Understand the Consequences of Insufficient Income

 UNITED FOR ALICE Wage Tool

-United Way of Central Illinois is dedicated to addressing the financial challenges faced by ALICE households through various initiatives:
+United Way of Central Illinois is dedicated to addressing financial challenges through various initiatives:

 1. Financial Education and Support Programs